xfhelen/xfhelen.github.io/_projects/1_project.markdown

     Cross-layer power management for highly-availabile and highly-scalable data centers.
 </div>

-These power-oriented attack impel us to think about how APDC can maintain their benets in a potentially insecure operating environment.
-To defend against power-related attacks, I propose to optimize traditional power management frameworks with cross-layer designs such as coordinating the network balancer and power manager to prevent the DOPE.
+These power-oriented attacks impel us to think about how APDCs can maintain their benefits in a potentially insecure operating environment.
+To defend against power-related attacks, I propose to optimize traditional power management frameworks with cross-layer designs, such as orchestrating network balancers and power managers to prevent DOPE attack.